JanHuss/MaginengineAudio/README.md

 ## Introduction
 <br>
-The Project started as an honours project which, after the first half of the year, received a complete overhaul.
+The Project started as an honours project which - after the first term - received a complete overhaul.
 Main reasons for this were that the engine structure became incredibly convoluted and tightly coupled. <br>
 After a thorough re-evaluation, I made the decision to redesign the engine.
-By considering various design patterns, the engine is now loosely coupled at most and easy to expand on.
+By considering various design patterns, the engine is now more flexible and easy to expand on.

 ## Few Things to note